Live TVL for DeFi Landing Pages

 Sit with it for a moment.

-When a user deposits $500,000 into your protocol, your TVL should visibly react within seconds.
+When a user deposits into your protocol, TVL should visibly react within seconds.
 Not because you scheduled an API call, but because you are subscribed to the chain and the update is pushed directly to the browser over a persistent connection.

 The visitor is not looking at a metric.
 They are watching something that is actually happening.